piggybiggy/learngit/readme.txt

 testtest

-Creating a new branch is slow and difficult
+Creating a new branch is quick && difficult